alexch/codelikethis/public/lessons/a_taste_of_javascript/a_taste_of_javascript.md

   * like Java or Python or C or Fortran
   * even HTML and CSS and SQL are languages
   * computer languages all have very silly names
-* computer languages are very **specific** compared to natural languages
+* computer languages are **very specific** compared to natural languages
 * different languages are useful in different areas, but there is a lot of overlap
-* today we will learn the JavaScript programming language
+* today we will play with the JavaScript programming language

 # Errors Are Awesome